amoeba/alembic/README.md

   - [x] Networking
 - [x] NSIS-based installer

+## Source Code

+The project is managed as a single Cargo Workspace with four subcrates:

+- **cli:** CLI for launching game clients and injecting
+- **desktop:** Cross-platform egui desktop application for launching game clients and injecting
+- **dll:**: Source for for the injected DLL.
+Windows-only.
+- **libalembic:** Common and/shared functionality.
+Lots of code in here.

 ## Future Plans

 - Initial release.
 I need to figure out what I consider a reasonable first release.
 If you'd like to help with testing, let me know.